Thomas Bloodworth: Background

-Fire of London
+Great Fire of London

-Bloodworth became Lord Mayor of London in November 1665.
+Bloodworth became the 330th Lord Mayor of London in November 1665.
 In the early hours of 2 September 1666, a fire broke out in the house of Thomas Farriner (sometimes spelt Farynor), a baker.
 The methods of firefighting at the time included the use of long sticks with hooks on the end, which were used to pull down buildings adjacent to those burning.
 This was meant to contain the fire by removing material it could spread to.
 However, this was also the destruction of property and was considered a serious matter, so the Mayor was summoned to permit it to take place.

 When Bloodworth arrived, he refused to allow the demolition to take place.
 Possibly, this was due to fear of complaints from the owners of the buildings which would be destroyed that such actions were unnecessary.
 According to Samuel Pepys' record of the events, he expressed a lack of concern that the fire would become dangerous, saying that "a woman might piss it out," before returning to his home and going back to sleep.
 Over the next three days, the fire destroyed more than 15 per cent of the city.

 Bloodworth was widely blamed for the failure to stop the fire, however, he appears to have been made a scapegoat.
 Without the King's authority, he could not pull down houses without being personally responsible for the cost of rebuilding them, and he was also faced with stiff resistance from the aldermen.

 Bloodworth continued to sit in parliament until 1679 and was one of the Court Assistants of the Levant Company from 1673 to 1675.
 He died in May 1682, aged 62, and was buried at Leatherhead, Surrey.

 Pepys wrote of Bloodworth as "a silly man, I think" (30 June 1666) and "a very weak man he seems to be" (1 December 1666).
 He was described as "a zealous person in the King's concernments; willing though it may be not very able, to do great things".
 Dr. Scott gave his funeral sermon in which he said "he had a mighty affection and zeal for the King and for the Church of England".